openfoodfacts/openfoodfacts-infrastructure/docs/index.md

 Other tools supporting the community are deployed in containers, some times on the same servers.

+If you deploy a new service, see [How to deploy a new service](./how-to-deploy-a-new-service.md).

 ## Repository Structure

 The repository is organized into several directories, each serving a specific purpose: